Jonaanna/on-boarding-module/README.md

  - Compare the relative mRNA percentage per gene: posSTcode vs. MyMethod
     - Plot all genes of both methods cand compare the outcome
     - What is the most/least frquent gene in myMethod and PoSTcode
     - Largest percentage difference with PoSTcode

+# Finsih the onboarding-module by writing a Protocol